-So let’s do a “Hello World” project with Mixly as the starting point of Arduino graphical programming tutorial and test the Arduino Serial port I/O function.
+So let’s do a “Hello World” project with Mixly as the starting point of graphical programming for Arduino tutorial and test the Arduino Serial port I/O function.

-OSOYOO UNO Board (Fully compatible with Arduino UNO rev.3) x 1
+OSOYOO Basic Board for Arduino (Fully compatible with Arduino UNO rev.3) x 1

 USB Cable x 1